Skip to main content

 Residency permits

-The Employment Pass (EP) is a work permit that enables an expatriate to take up employment with a company in Malaysia.
-The pass is subject to the contract of employment (up to 60 months).
-Prior to application, the company should check eligibility for the expatriate EP.
-The EP allows the individual to work only for the company named in the EP.
+The Employment Pass (EP) enables an expatriate to take up employment with an organisation in Malaysia.
+The pass is linked to the contract of employment and may be issued for up to 60 months, subject to approval by the relevant authorities.
+The expatriate may work only for the employer stated on the pass.

 Work Permit validity